Data querying in Entity Framework Core is performed against the DbSet

 var data = from a in Authors select a orderby a.LastName

-Method syntax uses chained method calls.
-Many of the method names also resemble SQL.
-The next example shows the previous query expressed using method syntax:
+You can also use method syntax that uses chained method calls and many of the method names also resemble SQL.
+The following example shows the previous query expressed using method syntax:

 var data = context.Authors.OrderBy(a => a.LastName);